Learning and growing in a collaborative international environment.

-HIS is an IB Continuum School and uses the IB Learner Profile as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
+HIS is an IB Three Programme Continuum School and uses the IB Learner Profile and Approaches to Learning as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
 Furthermore, we encourage mindful approaches to resilience, perseverance, inquiry, and being a principled and balanced individual.

-The Upper School (Grades 6-12) currently incorporates a Middle School division (Grades 6-8) and a High School division (Grades 9-12).
-In addition to rigorous academic learning, the Middle School division places great emphasis on social development, participation, exploration of individual skills and interests, and transition to a college-preparatory program.
-The High School division (Grades 9-12) focuses on greater depth and understanding of subject matter.
+The Upper School (Grades 6-12) incorporates a Middle School division (Grades 6-8) and a High School division (Grades 9-12) as part of their organizational structure.
+In addition to rigorous academic learning, the Middle School division places great emphasis on social development, participation, and exploration of individual skills and interests.
+The High School division (Grades 9-12) focuses on greater depth and understanding of subject matter and transition to a college-preparatory program.
 All High School students earn subject credits for successful completion of each semester at HIS, which are entered into transcripts that are used by many university admissions departments.
 High School students generally have more elective choices within their academic and extra-curricular learning.
 Students completing Grade 10 are supported with Academic Guidance and College Counseling so they are ready to commit to IB subject choices and levels, and ready to engage the university admissions process.
 The goal of High School learning is to complete the graduation requirements for the HIS High School Diploma and be role models of the HIS Mission.

-Grades 6 – 10 at HIS currently follows the principles and practices of the IB Middle Years Programme (MYP).
+Grades 6 – 10 at HIS fare authorized to deliver the principles and practices of the IB Middle Years Programme (MYP).
 The MYP curriculum is interdisciplinary in nature, which connects some subject learning of Languages, Social Studies, Sciences, the Arts, Physical/Health Education, and Design/Computer Technology within interdisciplinary themes.
+As part of the MYP requirements, students complete a Community Project in Grade 8 and the Personal Project in Grade 10, while also taking part in Service as Action projects in all grades.
 In addition to these interdisciplinary subjects, students receive additional important personal and social guidance through an advisory/pastoral program that assigns a small number of students to one faculty advisor.
-Also, students will need to complete a Community Project in Grade 8 and the Personal Project in Grade 10.